python-security/pyt/README.rst

 * A lot of customisation possible

-For a look at recent changes, please see the `change log`_.
+For a look at recent changes, please see the `change log`_

 .. _change_log: https://github.com/python-security/pyt/blob/master/CHANGELOG.md